Application Components

 SP2 uses the system of letter grade evaluation that is used by other MA and PhD programs at the University.
 A cumulative grade point average (GPA) of 3.0 or above is required for MSW graduation.

-How are field placements arranged?
+How are practicum placements arranged?